 Restoring hope and providing a brighter future to those whose lives are burdened by cleft lip, cleft palate and other deformities.

 Mending Faces is a 501(c)(3) Charitable Organization that was founded in 2010 by a passionate, highly experienced group of medical professionals and others to make a life-changing difference for children born with facial deformities.

 Since 2010 we have performed hundreds of life-changing surgeries!

-In 2017, Mending Faces started performing two medical missions a year.
+In 2017, Mending Faces started performing two medical missions.
 We went to the Philippines and Colombia.
-We will continue to do no less than two annual medical missions - one to the Philippines and the other to a developing country where we have local partner organizations helping us locate children born with cleft lip and cleft palate in need of surgical and dental care.
+We will continue to complete one to two medical missions each year - one to the Philippines and the other to a developing country where we have local partner organizations helping us locate children born with cleft lip and cleft palate in need of surgical and dental care.

 The care is provided at no cost to the families.